 BBII must install some OCS poles and wires in close proximity to PG&E distribution lines that run parallel to the JPB's property.
 PG&E crews previously protected its lines and permitted the PCEP work to be performed with appropriate safeguards; however, that is no longer the case.
 PG&E is now insisting that their distribution lines must be shut down before BBII can perform its work.
 PG&E now requires a formal request and must schedule a contractor to perform the shutdown work.

 If PG&E is unable to perform that work in time, OCS installation will be further delayed and installation efficiency will also be affected.
-It now appears that PG&E will not be able to provide the requested support in Segments 1 and 2 until March 2023.
-The JPB and BBII are now meeting weekly in an effort to improve the resolution of issues and increase BBII's productivity.
+The JPB and BBII continue to meet weekly in an effort to improve the resolution of issues and increase BBII's productivity.